xy-liao/jp2forge_web/docs/user_guide.md

 When you enable BnF compliance (either through the dedicated compression mode or via the checkbox), the application passes this parameter to the underlying JP2Forge library.
 The library then applies the appropriate technical parameters required by BnF standards.

+BnF compliance is fundamentally based on meeting specific technical specifications rather than achieving particular quality metrics values:

+- **Technical Parameters**: BnF requires specific parameters like 10 resolution levels, 1024x1024 tile size, RPCL progression order, and other technical settings.
+- **Compression Ratio**: Target compression ratios are set based on document type (with a 5% tolerance).
+- **Quality Preservation**: While traditional quality metrics (like PSNR or SSIM) are not used to determine BnF compliance, quality is preserved through the enforcement of technical parameters and fallback strategy.

+This is why quality metrics might not be displayed for BnF-compliant jobs - compliance is determined by the configuration parameters being correctly applied, not by specific metric thresholds.

 ### Understanding BnF Compliance Reports

 When viewing job details for BnF-compliant conversions, you'll see three important indicators: